ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/map_server/configuring-vector-object-server.md

 These vector shapes could be added by using ROS input parameters as well as being handled by the following service calls: `AddShapes.srv` which adds new shapes or modifies existing ones, `RemoveShapes.srv` which removes any or all shapes from the map `GetShapes.srv` which returns all shapes on the map.

 Each vector shape is being handled by its `unique_identifier_msgs/UUID`.
 Developers can choose whether to specify it manually for a new shape, or have it generated automatically by the Vector Object server.
-The UUID can always be obtained by making a `GetShapes.srv` request and getting the response with all shapes’ UUIDs and their properties.
+The UUID can always be obtained by making a `GetShapes.srv` request and getting the response with all shapes' UUIDs and their properties.

 The Vector Object server places shapes on the map.
 Each vector object has its own value in the range from `{-1}, [0..100]`, which matches the OccupancyGrid values.
 Vector objects can be overlapped with each other by using one of the global overlapping rules: (a) **sequential overlapping** in the same order as vector objects arrived on the server, or (b) taking the **maximum / minimum value** from all vector objects and the map background (if it is known).